Ericrulec/haskell-interpreter/README.md

 <h1 align="middle">Haskell Interpreter in Go</h1>

 An experimental haskell interpreter written in Go for learning purposes.
-The interpreter does not include complex haskell flowcharts like Monads, or other excruciatingly difficult to implement parts of haskell.
+The interpreter includes a _small subset of Haskell_ and does not include complex flowcharts like Monads, or other excruciatingly difficult to implement parts of haskell.

 ## Task List

 - Token
   - [x] Common tokens
-  - [ ] Complex tokens like Monad
 - Lexer
-  - [ ] Create tests
+  - [x] Create tests
 - Parser
-  - [ ] Create tests
+  - [x] Create tests
 - AST
-  - [ ] Create tests
+  - [x] Create tests

 ## Why not a parser generator?